ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/hw-accelerated-crypto.md

 - Your platform has a dedicated crypto-module capable of executing cryptographic primitives, and possibly storing keys securely.

 The Mbed TLS library was written in C and it has a small amount of hand-optimized assembly code, limited to arbitrary precision multiplication on some processors.
-You can find the list of supported platforms in the top comment in <a href="https://github.com/ARMmbed/mbedtls/blob/development/include/mbedtls/bn_mul.h" target="_blank">bn_mul.h</a>.
+You can find the list of supported platforms in the top comment in [bn_mul.h](https://github.com/ARMmbed/mbedtls/blob/development/include/mbedtls/bn_mul.h).

 ##### What parts can I accelerate?